6 Formulas and Functions

 File: Form002.xlsx

-In the following table, you can enter your date of birth and the pension age (67 years).
-The date when you get your pension, the current date, and the number of days until your pension date should be calculated with formulas.
+In the following table, you can enter your date of birth and the retirement age (67 years).
+The date you reach retirement, the current date, and the number of days until your retirement date should be calculated using formulas.

 Create this model in a worksheet and use formulas to calculate the output results.